Creating a Simple Database

 A record may contain contacts that include client contact details.
 Each record can contain up to 9 different contacts with different phone numbers, email addresses and contact names.
 For example, the record name is “A Company”, while its contacts may be John Smith, 49111111111, email@example.com; Anne White, 4922222222, firstname.lastname@example.org, etc.

-CDR log: Displays all information about call attempts mad including: prework, ringing and call duration, agent who handles it, saved disposition, information about who hung up the call and more.
+The CDR log displays all information about call attempts mad including: prework, ringing and call duration, agent who handles it, saved disposition, information about who hung up the call and more.

-Channel variables: Available only under certain circumstances, eg. during a specific ongoing phone call.
+Channel variables are available only under certain circumstances, eg. during a specific ongoing phone call.

-We’re going to manually upload a database into VCC Live® Desk.
+You’re going to manually upload a database to VCC Live® Desk.
 Of course, this can be done using automation as well via APIs, but we’ll look into that option later.